 As part of global efforts to move away from a paper based environment, create a uniform standard for electronically signed documents/agreements and make them as legally binding as paper based ones or simply give them “legal admissibility”, most of the industrialised economies have enacted their own “Electronic Signature” Laws.

-For more on Electronic Signatures, the different types, the pros and cons of each and their costs, we suggest you visit the following sites;
+For more on Electronic Signatures, the different types, the pros and cons of each, we suggest you visit the following sites;